kilic/wrong/README.md

 We might want to use wider circuit equation and make range check single row.

+We might want to use wider circuit equation and make range check single row.

 ## Addition

 Addition is straight forward: